-The Nikon D7200 is Nikon’s newly released top-of-the-DX-line DSLR.
-With the D7200, Nikon is holding firm in their conviction that their flagship DX model should cost $1200, the same price as the D7100 at its introduction.
-Compared to the D7100, the D7200 has nearly three times the buffer, an improved AF-system, the latest EXPEED 4 processor and a bunch of other nice features, especially for video shooters.
+The Nikon D7200 was released in March of 2015 as a top-of-the-line DX DSLR and a price point of $1,200 USD.
+Compared to the D7100, the D7200 has nearly three times the buffer, an improved AF-system, the fast EXPEED 4 processor and a bunch of other nice features, especially for video shooters.
 Let’s check some specs, but first a warning – Nikon released the D7200 right at prime mating season in Arizona.
 Birds and bees were being birds and bees.
 This could be our sexiest review yet.

-- 24 MP CMOS sensor without an optical low pass filter
+- Sensor: 24 MP CMOS sensor without an optical low pass filter

-- Up to 5 fps continuous shooting in 14-bit RAW
+- Continuous Shooting Speed: Up to 5 fps continuous shooting in 14-bit RAW

 - Buffer: 13-22 shots in 14-bit lossless (as tested – Nikon advertises 18 shot 14-bit lossless buffer), 97 shot large fine JPEG (as tested)